Help if someone manipulates your financial decision-making, or misuses or controls your money.

 Warning signs may include:

 We understand that it can be hard to talk about, or take action to stop financial abuse.
-In our branches, you are entitled to speak with one of our staff members separately from your support person, friend or carer.
+When you’re talking to one of our RAMS representatives, you are entitled to speak with them separately from your support person, friend or carer.
 When you tell us that you suspect financial abuse, depending on your personal circumstances, we may: